sup2232/solvedlimbic-system/README.md

 groups to manipulate or marginalize isolated groups via indecipherable symbolic systems (e.g., legal codes, bureaucratic interfaces).

-Artificial Intelligence and Algorithmic Attention Engineering
-6.1 AI as Super-Stimulus and Predictive Collapse
-AI systems generate symbols with maximal L( s ) but lack genuine intentionality.
-This creates a prediction trap: the human limbic system generates models of AI "intentions" that never confirm in reality, leading to chronic predictive collapse, paranoia, and eventual rejection (necessitating Emotional Cryptography—the use of opaque, low-load symbols to evade AI decoding).
-6.2 Proof-of-Concept: Limbic Hijacking
-To prove that informational telepathy is exploitable for algorithmic amplification, we engineered two stress-test artifacts designed to maximally activate the 4-Node Limbic
-Circuit:
-Text Artifact (280 characters): Utilizes autobiographical retrieval (Hippocampus), threat detection (Amygdala), and information gaps (PFC) to force high read-times and comment rates.
-Video Artifact (15s AI-Generated): Combines uncanny valley micro-expressions, sudden audio silences, and pupillary dilation to trigger mirror-neuron simulation and amygdalar paranoia, yielding predicted completion rates > 90% and replay rates > 20%.
-Falsification Condition: If these artifacts fail to significantly outperform platform baseline engagement metrics, the theory of algorithmic limbic hijacking is weakened.

 Operational Metrics and Falsifiability
 Table 1.
 Proposed Experimental Measurements
 Concept Measurement Method Falsification Criterion